Pumpkin & Cranberry Oatmeal Cookies

 Fold in the cranberries.

 Line a cookie sheet with parchment paper.
-Use an ice cream scoop or large spoon to scoop the dough into golf ball sized balls.
-Lay them out on the cookie sheet and press them down a little, then bake at 180’C for about 14 minutes, until the edges are starting to crisp and the centre is soft.
-Take out the cookies and allow them to cool for a few minutes (they’ll break apart if you don’t!) before transferring them to a wire rack to cool completely.
+Roll the mixture into large golf ball shapes and lay them out on the cookie sheet.
+Press them down into cookie shapes and bake at 180’C for about 18-20 minutes, until the edges are starting to crisp and the centre is still a little soft.
+Take out the cookies and allow them to cool for a few minutes (they’ll break apart if you don’t!) before transferring them to a wire rack to cool.